Skip to content

 • I don’t believe that.

 It has the meaning of [quello/i/a/e che (that which)]; [tutto/i/a/e quello/i/a/e che (all that)].
+It agrees in gender and number with what it refers to

-• Farò quanto /quello che mi chiederete.
+• Farò quanto/quello che mi chiederete.

 • I will do whatever you ask me.

-• Per quanto / quello che mi riguarda, sono d’accordo.
+• Per quanto/quello che mi riguarda, sono d’accordo.

 • As far as I’m concerned, I agree.